bokajgd/NLP-Exam/README.md

 ```

-This script pre.processes the data and outputs both full data frames for the training and test partion and  TF_IDF vectorised training and test data along with classification labels (vector of 0 or 1s) and the vocabulary obtained when fitting the vectorised.  <br>
+This script pre-processes the data and outputs both full data frames for the training and test partition, TF-IDF vectorised training and test notes, appertaining classification labels (vector of 0 or 1s) and the vocabulary obtained when fitting the notes.  <br>
 <br>
 This the latter of the output files from the previous script allows one to run the *readmission_prediction.py* which trains and tests a logistic regression classifier.
 First, let us examine which arguments the script takes: